enijar/react-xr-ui/README.md

 > ⚠️ Not ready for production use

 > Whilst this package is open, it's primary users are for devs at [Finer Vision](https://github.com/finer-vision).
-We're
+We've been useing this
-> keen on opening this up to the wider open-source community, so open a PR or issue if you want us to add missing features
+> package to build VR UIs for a number of client projects.
+We're keen on opening this up to the wider open-source community, so open a PR or
-> to the package.
+> issue if you want us to add missing features to the package.

 ### Install

 ```shell
 npm add react-xr-ui
 ```

+### Why?

+Until [WebXR DOM](https://www.w3.org/TR/webxr-dom-overlays-1/) lands, it's currently not possible to use HTML/CSS to build-out UIs in XR; this package solves some of the pain points over building UIs in XR.

 ### Usage